How to Deal With Anxious Attachment

 Some children will need a child therapist to help them develop a more secure attachment style.

-What Does Anxious Attachment Look Like With Romantic Partners?
+Anxious Attachment With Romantic Partners

 If you have an insecure attachment style, it’s likely that you will look to your partner for validation and reassurance about how they feel towards you.